District Court of Western Australia: Jurisdiction

-Unlike other Australian District Courts, the District Court of Western Australia is not an inferior court in respect of its criminal justidiction.
+Unlike other Australian District Courts, the District Court of Western Australia is not an inferior court in respect of its criminal jurisdiction.
 It is a superior court, meaning it has unlimited jurisdiction for criminal matters and derives its power from legislation.

 The District Court is given the jurisdiction to hear criminal cases.
 At introduction, the District Court only had jurisdiction over indictable offences where the maximum punishment was less than 14 years, as these matters were tried in the Supreme Court.
 As the judicial system has reformed, the District Court now has jurisdiction over all indictable offences except for murder, manslaughter, attempts to unlawfully kill and the offence of preventing the birth of a live child.
 The District Court can hear appeals to reconsider the factual evidence from a primary court such as the local court.

 The District Court also holds jurisdiction to determine civil actions.
 Initially, the limit on claimable sum was $6,000 at the Court's inception, but that has since been increased to a limit of $750,000.
 It is unclear whether or not the District Court can exercise equitable jurisdiction, however the District Court held that its legislating act does not expressly confer on the Court jurisdiction to grant the equitable remedy of specific performance.

 Appeals can be made against decisions of the District Court.
 Appeals are made to the Court of Appeals division of the Supreme Court.